aaronparker/aaronparker.github.io/_posts/2016-12-24-tips-enabling-sso-salesforce-azure-ad.md

 In the Salesforce user properties, I can see that the **Federation ID** under Single Sign-On is blank.
 Adding the user&#8217;s account name (i.e. email address or UPN) manually, then successfully enabled SSO.

 So what&#8217;s the problem?
-Turns out that we need to add&nbsp;an attribute mapping in Azure AD to ensure that this field is populated when the user account provisioning process creates accounts.&nbsp;I&#8217;m not sure why this mapping isn&#8217;t there by default.
+Turns out that we need to add an attribute mapping in Azure AD to ensure that this field is populated when the user account provisioning process creates accounts.
+I&#8217;m not sure why this mapping isn&#8217;t there by default.

-In the Azure portal, navigate to&nbsp;**Azure AD**, **Enterprise applications**, Salesforce and click on **Provisioning**.
+In the Azure portal, navigate to **Azure AD**, **Enterprise applications**, Salesforce and click on **Provisioning**.
 Under **Mappings**, click on the enabled mapping to open the attribute properties blade.
 At the bottom of that blade, you will find **Add New Mapping**.

 Add a new mapping with these values: